CatalogueOfLife/coldp/README.md

 The rank of the name preferrably given in case insensitive english.
 The recommended vocabulary is included in [rank_enum](http://api.catalogue.life/vocab/rank).

+#### uninomial
+The single-word name of generic or higher rank names.

 #### genus
-The genus part of a bi/trinomial
+The genus part of a bi/trinomial.
+Note that for generic names the uninomial field should be used, not genus!

 #### infragenericEpithet
 The infrageneric epithet in case of bi/trinomials.
 In zoological names often the subgenus.